Communications

 Credits 3

 Students serve as project leaders (Directors, Producers) for a student-run production team that provides students with an introductory experience of working on professional media production projects in a team setting.
 No prerequisites.
-May be repeated once for credit (maximum of two semesters).
+May be repeated twice for credit (maximum of three semesters).

 COM 305: ORGANIZATIONAL COMMUNICATION